parrt/msds692/hw/tfidf.md

 Notice that `said` has dropped out and `price` has dropped significantly.
 Hooray!

-For file `33212newsML.xml`, I get the following final output:
+For file `131705newsML.xml`, I get the following final output:

 ```
-eoe 0.490
-unilev 0.428
-option 0.340
-royal 0.314
-dutch 0.279
-amsterdam 0.217
-aex 0.153
-spark 0.099
-exceed 0.098
-netherland 0.096
-conflict 0.096
-trade 0.094
-price 0.094
+$ python summarize.py ~/data/reuters-vol1-disk1-subset.zip 131705newsML.xml
+seita 0.733
+cancer 0.255
+cigarett 0.246
+tobacco 0.225
+link 0.176
+overdon 0.150
+franc 0.143
+lung 0.141
+fell 0.136
+share 0.131
+smoke 0.123
+lawsuit 0.119
+happen 0.093
+studi 0.090
 ```

-Notice that `trade` has dropped out and `option` has dropped a bit in importance. `eoe` (European Option Exchange) jumps to the top as it is fairly unique to this article probably.
+Notice that `share` and `go` have dropped out and `tobacco` and `cigarett` have move up in importance.

 ### Experiment

+*Just for fun, not required*

 To show how amazing TFIDF is, try an experiment where your `tokenize()` does not remove stopwords and remove parameter `stop_words` from the `TfidfVectorizer` object.
-The TFIDF output is still the same, at least in terms of word order, though the scores will change. kept for example, if you run it again on `33212newsML.xml` without removing stop words, you will see scores:
+The TFIDF output is still the same, at least in terms of word order, though the scores will change.
+For example, if you run it again on `131705newsML.xml` without removing stop words, you will see scores:

 ```
-eoe 0.473
-unilev 0.413
-option 0.328
-royal 0.303
-dutch 0.269
-amsterdam 0.210
-aex 0.147
+seita 0.708
+cancer 0.247
+cigarett 0.237
+tobacco 0.218
+link 0.170
-the 0.145
+overdon 0.145
-spark 0.096
-exceed 0.095
-netherland 0.093
-conflict 0.093
-trade 0.091
+go 0.141
+franc 0.138
+lung 0.136
+fell 0.132
+share 0.127
+smoke 0.119
+lawsuit 0.115
-price 0.090
+happen 0.090
 ```

-This shows that removing stop words is a waste of time as we get essentially the same results.
+This shows that removing stop words is a waste of time for TFIDF as we get essentially the same results.
 For our purposes, however, let's leave in the stop word removal as we can then simply call our previous `tokenize` function.

 ## Deliverables

+* `tfidf.py`;  implement methods
-* common.py
+* `common.py`;
-* tfidf.py (Print scores with **three decimals of precision**)
+* `summarize.py`; Print scores with **three decimals of precision**

 ## Evaluation